-- Networks without hidden units are very limited in what they can learn - $\rightarrow$ More layers of linear units do not help $\Rightarrow$ still linear - Fixed output non-linearities are not enough. - We need multiple layers of adaptive non-linear hidden units.
-But how can we train such nets? - Need an efficient way of adapting all weights, not just the last layer. - Learning the weights to the hidden units = learning features - This is difficult, because nobody tells us what the hidden units should do.
+- Networks without hidden units are very limited in what they can learn - More layers of linear units do not help ⇒ still linear - Fixed output non-linearities are not enough. - We need multiple layers of adaptive non-linear hidden units.
+But how can we train such nets? - Need an efficient way of adapting all weights, not just the last layer. - Learning the weights to the hidden units = learning features - This is difficult, because nobody tells us what the hidden units should do. - ⇒ Main challenge in deep learning.